August 15

 The United Kingdom celebrates Victory over Japan Day to mark the end of World War II in Asia.
 Simultaneously, Japan holds its End-of-war Memorial Day National Memorial Service for War Dead, honoring those lost while reflecting on the conflict's conclusion.
 These parallel observances acknowledge both the cessation of hostilities and the human cost paid by nations on opposing sides.

-Argentina and Peru celebrate Children's Day on the third Sunday of August, a tradition that varies across Latin Ameri…
+Argentina and Peru celebrate Children's Day on the third Sunday of August, part of a broader Latin American tradition…

 National Acadian Day on August 15 celebrates Acadian culture and the Feast of the Assumption, which has been the Acad…